anishgoyal1108/single-cycle-MIPS-processor/README.md

 ## Overview

-This repository contains the complete VHDL implementation, simulation files, and documentation for a **Single-Cycle MIPS Processor** developed as the final project for EENG 5342 (Advanced Digital Design) at Georgia Southern University.
+This repository contains the complete VHDL implementation, simulation files, and documentation for a **Single-Cycle MIPS Processor** developed as the final project for EENG 5342 (Computer Systems Design) at Georgia Southern University.
 The processor executes a subset of the MIPS instruction set, including R-type arithmetic operations and I-type memory access instructions, with all components designed from scratch in VHDL and integrated using Intel Quartus Prime.

 **Project Documentation:**
 - [📊 Project Presentation](Presentation/Main.pdf)